 Want to know more about iPad?

-If you are new or an owner of an iPad, here's the place to check on.
-We have a resource page full of tips and tricks, and every now and then, we will share with you different apps our staff recommend.
+If you are a new or experienced user of the iPad, please review our iPad Resources, which is full of tips and tricks.
+Every now and then, we will also share with you different apps our staff recommends.

 Training Resource - lynda.com

 lynda.com is available free to all faculty, staff and students as a robust web-based technology training service.
 There are hundreds of high-quality video tutorials ranging from Microsoft Office to Adobe design and media, Blackboard, SPSS, and more.
-Login through USFconnect, choose the Learning Technologies tab, and then choose lynda.com to access your free subscription.
+Log into myUSF, click Fav Apps, and then choose lynda.com to access your free subscription.
 (If you don't see this option, click Preferences under Fav Apps, then go to the All Apps tab to find lynda.com).

 Classroom Resources - Tech Tools-To-Go!

-Visit our new Tech Tools page to find all kinds of tools you can experiment in your classroom.
-These tools are recommended by our staff, and are usually freeware that you can just download online.
-We have categorized them into areas of Design and Media, Communications, Office Productivity, teaching and Learning, and Wikis.
-Make this your playground and start experimenting.
+Visit our new Tech Tools page to find all kinds of tools you can experiment with in your classroom.
+These tools are recommended by our staff, and are usually freeware that you can download.
+We have categorized them into the areas of Design and Media, Communications, Office Productivity, teaching and Learning, and Wikis.
 If you would like to recommend a new tool to share with our community, please feel free to email us at firstname.lastname@example.org.

 CIT on Facebook and Twitter @usfcit

-Like us on Facebook to receive updates to events and activities happening in the CIT http://www.facebook.com/usfcit.
+Like us on Facebook to receive updates to events and activities happening in the CIT.
 If you like learning about different educational technologies, and would like to keep up with the trends, follow us on Twitter @usfcit.

 If you wish to reserve a lab for non-academic lectures or trainings, please login to http://ems.usfca.edu/Virtualems for your request.
 To reserve a lab for academic course, please contact the Program Assistant of your Department.
-For lab information, please click here.
+Learn more about the CIT labs »